SVGreg/gptme-console/README.md

 gptme-console session --ask "Your question here"
 ```

 Sends a question in the current session context.
 The question and response will be stored in the session history.
+Questions are limited to 30 words.

 #### Clean Sessions